Tobias Bridge: Dunkirk and Tangier

+Barbados

 A year after he was knighted in 1666, Bridge went to Barbados as colonel of his regiment.
+In February the following year he was commissioned by Charles II to raise the Barbados Regiment of Foot, of which he was appointed colonel.
 In 1673, he commanded the local land forces against the Baron of Tobago in one of the many wars over that island.
-In 1674, he was admitted to the council of Barbados.
+In 1674, after victory in Tobago, he was admitted to the council of Barbados.
 He probably died in Bridgetown, a town named after him and the capital of Barbados.